 By contrast, products containing synthetic insecticides undergo extensive testing and independent assessment before being registered and available for sale.

-Be careful with companies claiming natural, organic or safe.
+Be careful with companies claiming natural, organic or safe

 Natural insecticides worth considering

 Many natural remedies/products do not work very well, or at all!
 If they did work, the “big companies” would be onto it.
 However, one natural insecticide that works is pyrethrum, which is extracted from the chrysanthemum flower.
 Pyrethrum is very useful as a “knockdown” agent but is very short-lived.
-This is a disadvantage if you want long-lasting protection, but can be very useful in food establishments where you may not want insecticide residues.
+This is a disadvantage if you want long-lasting protection, but it can be very useful in food establishments where you may not want insecticide residues.

 In fact, many of the modern synthetic insecticides used in pest control were developed based on the chemical structure of pyrethrum.
 The chemical manufacturers modified the structure to make insecticides that are faster and longer-lasting.
 These are called pyrethroid insecticides.